Localization Maturity Model 101

 At maturity level 4, you have officially entered a mature stage of handling your organization’s localization needs.

-Not only now you have an established localization program, but it is also tested and improved with experience and performance data.
+Not only now you have an established program, but it is also tested and improved with experience and performance data.
 You have managed to promote localization-ready processes across the organization, obtained buy-ins from all relevant stakeholders, and integrated your localization processes into the workflow of all related departments.

 At this stage, advancing to the next and final localization maturity level is not fixing problems anymore.
 Rather, you start to focus on growth and continuous improvement.